Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 • The attribute ApplicationArrayElement.arraySizeHandling shall be set to the value inheritedFromArrayElementTypeSize.
 • The ApplicationArrayElement shall be typed by an ApplicationArrayDataType. (cid:99)()

+The part of [constr_1315], [constr_1316], and [constr_1317] that demands that the referred ApplicationArrayDataType shall refer over a chain (under consideration of the number of dimensions of the “root” ApplicationArrayDataType) of nested ApplicationArrayDataTypes with ApplicationArrayElements to an ApplicationDataType that is not an ApplicationArrayDataType where the attribute dynamicArraySizeProfile exists basically boils down to the simple explanation that the “leaf” data type of the Variable-Size Array Data Type can be anything but a Variable-Size Array Data Type.

 [constr_1316] Profile VSA_RECTANGULAR for ApplicationArrayDataType (cid:100) If the dynamicArraySizeProfile of ApplicationArrayDataType is set to VSA_RECTANGULAR the contained ApplicationArrayElement shall fulfill all of the following conditions:
 • The attribute ApplicationArrayElement.arraySizeSemantics shall be set to the value variableSize.
 • The attribute ApplicationArrayElement.maxNumberOfElements shall be defined.